Clayton Roueche: Arrest and conviction

 In May 2008, Roueche went to Mexico to attend a wedding.
 On May 19, 2008, Roeche landed in Mexico and was refused admission, causing him to take the next flight to Vancouver.
 At the request of the American authorities, the flight was diverted to Dallas, where the U.S. Customs arrested Roueche upon landing.
-Rouche was charged with conspiracy to import cocaine and marijuana into the United States and was denied bail.
+Roueche was charged with conspiracy to import cocaine and marijuana into the United States and was denied bail.
 After his arrest, Roueche was replaced as UN gang leader by an Iraqi immigrant, Barzan Tilli-Choli.
 The RCMP performed a search of Roueche's house and found what they called "a kit for kidnapping or murder" that comprised handcuffs, masks, night-vision goggles, bulletproof vests and a handgun.
 In what was described as "bold move" designed to discredit the claims of the prosecution that he was a millionaire, Roueche claimed to be unable to afford an attorney and asked for a public defender to represent him.

 In April 2009, Roueche pled guilty to the charges.
 On December 15, 2009, Roueche was sentenced in Seattle to 30 years in prison.
-Roueche is currently serving his sentence at a federal prison in Lee, Florida and is due to be released in 2039.
-In May 2010, Roueche attracted media attention when it was learned that he using his Facebook profile to sell his artwork as he took to painting Asian-themed paintings in his prison cell, which he sold for a premium on the internet.
+According to the Bureau of Prisons inmate locater, "Clay Roueche" is currently serving his sentence at FCI Edgefield in Edgefield, South Carolina, and is due to be released on November 25, 2027.
+In May 2010, Roueche attracted media attention when it was learned that he was using his Facebook profile to sell his artwork as he took to painting Asian-themed paintings in his prison cell, which he sold for a premium on the internet.
+Roueche has made further attempts at getting his sentence reduced or to be released early.